emre-ergun/mdbook-rust/src/advanced-concepts/macro-system.md

 ## Compilation process

 You can think of compilation as a big function where the input parameter is your source code, and the return value is an executable.
 Inside the big function there are smaller functions that analyze and process your code.
-The first three steps of the compilation process are `Lexical`, `Syntax`, and `Semantic` analysises as you see below in the diagram.
+The first three steps of the compilation process are `Lexical`, `Syntax`, and `Semantic` analyzes as you see below in the diagram.

 ```mermaid
 graph LR;